carbon-design-system/carbon-website-archive/docs/CONTENT.md

 ### Row & Column
 `<Column>` props | description
 -- | --
-sm | Specify the col width at small breakpoint md | Specify the col width at medium breakpoint lg | Specify the col width at large breakpoint offsetSm | Specify the col offset at small breakpoint offsetMd | Specify the col offset at medium breakpoint offsetLg | Specify the col offset at large breakpoint, defaults to 4
+colSm | Specify the col width at small breakpoint colMd | Specify the col width at medium breakpoint colLg | Specify the col width at large breakpoint offsetSm | Specify the col offset at small breakpoint offsetMd | Specify the col offset at medium breakpoint offsetLg | Specify the col offset at large breakpoint, defaults to 4